 Getting audited is something everyone wants to avoid.
 Even if you’ve been careful and honest in filing your taxes, mistakes do happen.
 Having the IRS go over everything with a fine-toothed comb is bound to be a stressful experience.
-Over the past few years, the number of IRS audits has been trended down.
+Over the past few years, the number of IRS audits has trended down.
 This was largely because of funding limitations.
 However, the federal government has given the IRS a financial boost ahead of the 2020 tax season.
 Expert observers believe this essentially increases your chances of being audited this year.

 Here’s the good news.
 There are concrete steps you can take to reduce your chances of being targeted for an IRS audit.
 The key is to understand the types of claims and line items that trip red flags in the IRS system.
 If you can avoid those, you will likely prevent tax officials from wanting a closer look.